• Skip to primary navigation

 The absolute highlight of our Japan trip was Kamikochi, one of the most beautiful places I have ever seen.

-I spent three days in Kamikochi.
-We were surrounded by stunning mountains and scaled a volcano (Mount Yakedake).
 We slept in our little tent at a very well-managed campsite and wandered around the valley.
-Suffice to say, I was completely and utterly happy.
+Suffice it to say, I was completely and utterly happy.

 Matsumoto